About the CWO

 It should not be forgotten that the first woman MP in the House of Commons was a Conservative as well as the first woman Prime Minister in the UK.

 Women on the Conservative benches in the House of Commons still remain under-represented – the 2005 election returned only 17 women MPs – 9% of the Parliamentary Party.
 The 2010 election improved this by returning a 250% increase in women MPs on the Conservative benches (49), and in 2015, it increased by a further 39% to 68 Conservative women MPs but still only 21% of the parliamentary party.
+By 2024, we had reached 24%.
+We all need to do more to see parity in gender in Parliament.

 We remain dedicated to enabling more women to become elected as Members of Parliament and to public office at all levels.